Fransferdy/QtAvSetupForAndroid/README.md

 this will copy qt_av files to your QT installation folder.

-Additionaly, all of these libs are dinamically linked, therefore they will need to be present in your qt project (including ffmpeg3.4.7/lib libs), at android/libs/arm64-v8a at android/libs/armeabi-7va at android/libs/x86 at android/libs/x86_64 and you will need the following line in your qt project .pro file:
+Additionaly, all of these libs are dinamically linked, therefore they will need to be present in your qt project (including ffmpeg3.4.7/lib libs),
+      at android/libs/arm64-v8a
+      at android/libs/armeabi-7va
+      at android/libs/x86
+      at android/libs/x86_64
+and you will need the following line in your qt project .pro file:
 QT += av
 android {
   QT += androidextras
   ANDROID_PACKAGE_SOURCE_DIR = $$PWD/android
 }

 For more info look at:
 https://github.com/wang-bin/QtAV/issues/1262

 Good luck, it took me a few days to get everything working, this repository is 90% of the work, the other 10% is on you.

-## Known issues

-I have not yet been able to run videos from https sources using qtav, something ssl may be lacking, maybe someone could look into it :)

 ## Demo
 This is a sample of working video qml screen: